paidem/neomatrix16/README.md

 1. Load the desired animation into WLED.
 2. Save the preset (**Config -\> Security & Updates -\> Backup & Restore -\> Backup presets**).
-3. Rename the resulting JSON file and place it in the project's `animations` directory.
+3. Rename the resulting JSON file and place it in the project's `animations_src` directory.
+4. Animations will be converted to header files in `include/animations` folder (which is cleaned by conversion script) on every build

+If you want to try running conversion manually:
-4. Run the converter: `python3 convert.py`.
+1. Run the converter: `python3 scripts/convert.py`.
-5. Build and upload the project to the ESP32.

 ## Flash Requirements and Partitions